Summer Theme

 Age: 18+

 As the speed and scale of changes, challenges, and opportunities increase, you might hear yourself saying, WHAT NOW?!
 Or variations on that sentiment!
 Join with past United Church Moderator Carmen Lansdowne to explore how our story and the stories of the Christian tradition help us stay attentive and responsive to the dramatic changes in our personal and collective lives.
 Carmen's own life is a testament to the pivots, surprises, gifts, and demands - or often deep questions - that become a pathway to learning and faithful discovery.
 Join with others to listen, share, engage the NOW WHAT!? of our lives.
+This program is being co-sponsored by LeaderSHIFT and the Pacific Mountain Regional Council.

 Program Leader